Last Updated on September 24, 2022

-If you come to think about it, corn dogs are energy-rich foods because they offer carbohydrates, protein, and fat.
+If you come to think about it, they are energy-rich foods because they offer carbohydrates, protein, and fat.

 One corn dog (88 g serving) contains 7.54 g protein, 10.6 g fats, 23.8 g carbohydrates, 588 mg sodium, and 220 kcal (source: USDA).

-For these reasons, it’s not recommended to eat corn dogs regularly during pregnancy, though you can enjoy them in moderation.
+For these reasons, it’s not recommended to eat them on a regular basis during pregnancy, though you can enjoy them in moderation.

 Corn dogs are a safe and delicious food to eat during pregnancy but do remember that they can be unhealthy when eaten excessively.
 We hope you found this article about corn dogs useful the next time you’re craving one!